George Shinn

-George Shinn (born May 11, 1941) is the former owner of the Charlotte/New Orleans Hornets, as well as the Charlotte Knights and Gastonia Rangers minor league baseball teams, along with the Raleigh–Durham Skyhawks, of the World League of American Football.
+George Shinn (born May 11, 1941) is an American businessman.
+He is the former owner of the Charlotte/New Orleans Hornets, as well as the Charlotte Knights and Gastonia Rangers minor league baseball teams, along with the Raleigh–Durham Skyhawks, of the World League of American Football.
 He purchased the Hornets for $32.5 million in 1987.
 In 1997, he lost his bid for a potential National Hockey League (NHL) expansion franchise to be called the Hampton Roads Rhinos.

 Early life and education

 Shinn was born in Kannapolis, North Carolina and attended A. L. Brown High School.

 Career

 Shinn worked in a textile mill, a car wash, and as a school janitor.
 He later attended Evans Business College in Concord, North Carolina while working with real estate and car dealerships.
 Upon graduating, he raised enough money to buy Evans and other small colleges that offered 18-24 month programs, consolidating them all under the umbrella company Rutledge Education Systems.
 He sold the schools and bought the basketball team with the proceeds.